JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-create-first-app.md

     }
     ```

-3. Run the updated application on Android.
+3. Re-run the **androidApp** configuration to see the updated application in the Android simulated device.

     ![Updated mobile multiplatform app on Android](first-multiplatform-project-on-android-2.png){width=300}

-4. Run the updated application on iOS.
+4. In Android Studio, switch to **iosApp** and re-run it to see the updated application in the iOS simulated device.

     ![Updated mobile multiplatform app on iOS](first-multiplatform-project-on-ios-2.png){width=300}